A co-operative art school?

 A co-operative art school? is an extended call for collaborators who are committed to addressing the problems of art education and working together to find solutions to unaffordable fees, underfunded courses, aging facilities and bleak prospects in the job market, and to establish an alternative model to the corporatised, marketised and financialised capitalist university.

-We will crowdsource a strategy to set up a co-operative art school through interviews, workshops, surveys and a festival on alternative art education in Spring 2020.
+This project will crowdsource a strategy to set up a co-operative art school through interviews, workshops, surveys and a festival on alternative art education in Spring 2020.
 The process will be documented in pamphlets, zines and blogs and it will culminate in a meeting for all those interested to help develop and establish a co-operative art school.

 How to get involved